G-AshwinKumar/Backlinks-Compression-Scheme/blc/README.md

 #### Performance

-Backlinks compression scheme has two steps: ordering vertexes and encoding the graph.
+Backlinks compression scheme has two steps: ordering vertices and encoding the graph.
-This implementation uses BFS ordering for ordering vertexes and δ-code as the integer encoding scheme in encoding the graph.
+This implementation uses BFS ordering for ordering vertices and δ-code as the integer encoding scheme in encoding the graph.

 The followings are the results for real graphs in [Stanford Large Network Dataset Collection](http://snap.stanford.edu/data/).